broofa/runmd/README.md

 # ![RunMD Logo](http://i.imgur.com/cJKo6bU.png)

-Evaluate your Markdown code blocks and annotate them with the output.
+Run code blocks in your markdown and annotate them with the output.

-Creating README files is a pain in the ass, especially when it comes to writing code samples.
-Code gets out of date, authors get sloppy, details get omitted, etc.  This module makes allows you to show your readers code that they both you and they can trust to be executable, with the actual output they should expect.
+Creating README files is a pain, especially when it comes to writing code samples.
+Code gets out of date, authors get sloppy, details get omitted, etc.
+RunMD takes the pain out of this process.

+With RunMD, your readers can trust your code blocks are runnable and that code output will be as-claimed.

 ## Install